chijason99/react-xiangqi-app/README.md

 Functions to be added:

-1. Validation for the FEN input
-2. Validation for the movement of the pieces
-3. A list of moves that players made in the game
-4. Drag and drop function of the pieces on board
-5. Changing the theme of the app
-6. To be continued
+~~1.
+Validation for the FEN input~~ 2.
+Validation for the movement of the pieces 3.
+A list of moves that players made in the game 4.
+Drag and drop function of the pieces on board 5.
+Changing the theme of the app 6.
+To be continued